jqackkk/ConDict/README.md

 <h1>⏳ Development & Updates</h1>

 ConDict is built and maintained by a 15-year-old student developer.
-Because I am balancing high school, dual enrollment college courses, and work, development speed may vary.
+Because I am balancing high school and work, development speed may vary.

 <h2>Release Schedule</h2>